pgbackrest/pgbackrest/README.md

 ##### `archive-max-mb` key

-Limits the amount of archive log that will be written locally when `compress-async=y`.
+Limits the amount of archive log that will be written locally when `archive-async=y`.
 After the limit is reached, the following will happen:

 - PgBackRest will notify Postgres that the archive was succesfully backed up, then DROP IT.
 - An error will be logged to the console and also to the Postgres log.